Skip to Content

 The Library of Celsus

-The ancient city of Ephesus was first inhabited by the Greeks as far back as the 10th century B.C.
+The Greeks first inhabited the ancient city of Ephesus as far back as the 10th century B.C.
 Later, the Romans used it until the 15th century A.D.
 That's 2,500 years of human history.

 Highlights of these Roman ruins include the Library of Celsus (pictured above) and a 25,000-seat stone theater that once hosted gladiator fights.